great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 upgrade your Great Expectations configuration to version 3.0 in order to take advantage of the latest capabilities.
 ```

-If the `check-config` method has advised you to upgrade your configuration, you can run the following `upgrade` command
+If the `check-config` method has advised you to upgrade your configuration, you can run the following `project upgrade` command

 ```bash
 great_expectations --v3-api project upgrade